Frequently Asked Questions

 The Council for Higher Education Accreditation (CHEA) has an online searchable database which shows all accredited institutions of higher learning.
 If you need assistance verifying the accreditation status of an American college or university, please don’t hesitate to contact EducationUSA Malaysia at MACEE.

 What if I don’t know for sure what subject I want to major in?

-That’s ok.
+That’s alright.
 That’s normal.
 You’re not alone.
 Most colleges and universities allow students to begin their first year of studies with their major listed as “undecided”.
-Even after student declares a major, she can easily change her major during her first two years of a Bachelor’s degree program.
-Typically none of her previously earned credits will be ‘wasted’ because they will still count toward her graduation requirements.
+Even after student declares a major,he/she can easily change their major during their first two years of a Bachelor’s degree program.
+Typically none of their previously earned credits will be ‘wasted’ because they will still count toward their graduation requirements.
 Only by the third year of a four-year Bachelor’s degree are students generally required to declare a major, although most choose to do so earlier.
 This is one of the best things about American undergraduate education – the flexibility to take courses in a wide range of subjects before narrowing in on one’s major.

 What is the difference between the SAT and ACT tests?
 Which one is better?
 Which is easier?

 The SAT has three sections: Writing, Critical Reading, and Math.
 The ACT has four sections: English, Reading, Math, and Science, with an optional fifth section for Writing.
 The test fees for each are almost identical, and each one is accepted (but not necessarily required) by every American college and university.
 The SAT is offered six times each year in Malaysia whereas the ACT is offered four times.
 The SAT and ACT are considered to have the same standard of difficulty.
 Neither one is generally considered to be better or easier than the other.
 Some students choose to take both tests and find they perform better on one or the other, but most students are satisfied with giving their best effort on one or the other.

 What is the best pre-university course to do if I’m aiming for admission to highly selective universities?